 - All students remaining at school during the lunch break will go to assigned lunch areas.
 After 25 minutes, teacher-supervised activities will be accessible for students.
 Activities may include access to the Learning Commons, intramurals, fitness centre, games room, and other clubs and activities.
 Students are expected to either be in a teacher supervised activity or go outside for the remainder of lunch.
 Alternate arrangements will be made when weather conditions don’t allow students to go outdoors.

-At Peter Lougheed School, noon supervision is provided for Grades 5 and 6 students.
-More information on our Noon Supervision page.
+At Peter Lougheed School, lunch supervision is provided for Grades 5 and 6 students.
+More information on our Lunch Supervision page.

 Students who are staying for lunch will be expected to bring a healthy lunch from home.
 The Canada Food Guide suggests a well-balanced meal with fruit, vegetables and other non-processed items.
 Healthy lunch equals healthy minds and bodies.
 We recommend that students are involved in making their lunch.
 Microwaves are not available this year for students to heat up their food but students do not have access to hot water.
 Peter Lougheed School will be pleased to offer a variety of food options (e.g., cup-o-soup, granola bars, salads, sandwiches, yogurt, milk, etc.) available to students from our servery, The THUNDER CAFE.
 These food items may change as student interest guides the menu.